MicrosoftDocs/semantic-kernel-docs/semantic-kernel/deploy/deploy-to-azure.md

 ## What resources are deployed?
 Below is a list of the key resources created within the resource group when you deploy Semantic Kernel to Azure as a web app service.
-1. Azure Web app service: hosts Semantic Kernel
+1. Azure web app service: hosts Semantic Kernel
 1. Application Insights: application logs and debugging
 1. Azure Cosmos DB: used for chat storage (optional)
 1. Qdrant vector database (within a container): used for embeddings storage (optional)